 Simply being arrogant or mean spirited is not the same as being a narcissist within the context of the NPD.
 Make sure you find out whether your ex is a narcissist.
 This may be a difficult thing to do if they are not willing to be diagnosed voluntarily.
 However, there may be legal tools in the family court (if you have children) to make a diagnosis possible.
 So, depending on your case, it may be a good idea to talk to and hire a divorce lawyer.

 Hire a Divorce Lawyer

 If you are dealing with a narcissist it is a good idea to hire a divorce lawyer.
 A divorce lawyer can help you remain objective.
-A narcissist may abuse the court system as a forum to seek revenge or abuse.
+A narcissist may abuse the court system as a forum to seek revenge.
 Hire a divorce lawyer to protect yourself from a narcissist ex.

 Do Not Rationalize

 People often try to use logic to try to persuade a narcissist.
 This likely will be a futile waste of energy and time since the narcissist is unlikely to change behavior based on logic and common sense.
 Thus, recognize this reality and act accordingly.